-For the eighth year in a row ASC Management Limited completed a successful annual audit for ISO 9001 and ISO 14001 as the Allianc's lead body, with a clean bill of health.
+For the eleventh year in a row ASC Management Limited completed a successful annual audit for ISO 9001 and ISO 14001 as the Alliance's lead body, with a clean bill of health.

-Both systems were audited by the British Assessment Bureau in June 2017.
+The new integrated 9001/14001 system was audited by the British Assessment Bureau in December 2019.
 The feedback from the external auditor was very positive with no significant 'non conformities' identified.
 The directors say:

 "We work hard to ensure we have robust and well regarded Quality and Environmental Management systems to the latest codes.
 This year we again received complimentary feedback from BAB on the quality of our systems and our environmental compliance.
 We work to these high standards to differentiate our delivery approach from many other firms.
 We continue to invest on our class leading e-portal for project and system control and it pays off for our clients and colleagues.